oneoffcoder/lasso-bbn/docs/source/index.rst

    :align: center
    :alt: pybbn logo.

-Learning Bayesian Belief Networks with LASSO regression.
+This project learns Bayesian Belief Network structures using LASSO regression.
+The project is work-in-progress and where appropriate, we have stated work that remains to be done (e.g. ``TODO``).

 .. toctree::
    :maxdepth: 1